TLDR

 - Sealed bidding

-- A formal procurement method required for purchases above $250,000 when price is the primary selection criterion.
-Requires public advertising, formal bid documents, public bid opening, and award to the lowest responsive and responsible bidder.
+- A formal procurement method for purchases above the simplified acquisition threshold when requirements are clear and award can be made to the lowest responsive, responsible bidder.

 DEFINITION